Sound film Transfer

 16mm Dual System / Full coat (professional only)

-- One reel of picture and one reel of (brown) magnetic film
+- one reel of picture and one reel of (brown) magnetic film

-- each reel is 14 cents per foot
+- each reel is $0.15 per foot

 - high quality audio is possible

-35mm Optical sound (common)
+35mm Composite Optical sound (common)

 - standard on 35mm prints.